 Nike Coach Alberto Salazar Is Hit With 4-Year Doping Ban

-The U.S. Anti-Doping Agency has banned Alberto Salazar, the famed track coach and former Olympic champion, for four years.
-USADA says Salazar trafficked testosterone, infused a prohibited amount of L-carnitine, and tried to tamper with doping controls.
+The U.S. Anti-Doping Agency has banned Alberto Salazar, the famed track coach and former marathon champion, for four years.
+USADA says Salazar trafficked testosterone, infused a prohibited amount of L-carnitine and tried to tamper with doping controls.

 Salazar is the head coach for long-distance running at the Nike Oregon Project, an elite program where he has worked with track stars such as Mo Farah.
 The ban comes after an independent panel of the American Arbitration Association decided to punish Salazar and his colleague Dr. Jeffrey Brown, a former consultant with Nike.

-Salazar will appeal the ban; both he and Brown have denied violating anti-doping rules.
+Salazar plans to appeal the ban; both he and Brown have denied violating anti-doping rules.

-USADA informed Salazar of the allegations against him in June of 2017 — some two years after athletes initially spoke out about what they said were questionable medical practices.
+USADA informed Salazar of the allegations against him in June 2017 — some two years after athletes initially spoke out about what they said were questionable medical practices.

 The violations relate to banned steroids, prohibited methods and tampering with evidence to thwart investigators.
 There are no allegations against Farah, who left NOP in Oct 2017.
 Decisions will send shockwaves through athletics.
 Salazar now in Doha, with several NOP athletes 4/5— Mark Daly (@BBCMarkDaly) September 30, 2019